Kyla-Zeit/portfolio/README.md

 Full-stack developer with a background in investigations, bringing strong analytical thinking, attention to detail, and real-world problem-solving into software development.

-I build responsive web applications, backend systems, and interactive tools using modern frameworks and clean architecture.
+I build responsive web applications, backend systems, and user-focused tools with an emphasis on usability, performance, and maintainable code.

 ---